What to feed chinchillas

 Chinchillas' digestive systems need hay and grass to function properly, and in the wild they naturally eat grasses, leaves and twigs.
 Here are our tips for making sure your pet chinchillas have the diet they need to stay happy and healthy.

 A balanced diet for chinchillas

-- Chinchillas' teeth grow continuously throughout their life needing wearing down and keeping at the correct length/shape by eating grass/ hay/grass-based chinchilla pellets.
-Not eating the right diet can result in serious dental disease.
+Chinchillas' teeth grow continuously throughout their life, so they need wearing down and keeping at the correct length and shape by eating grass and hay or grass-based chinchilla pellets.
+Not eating the right diet can lead to serious dental disease.

-- To avoid sudden changes in diet as this could upset their digestive system and make them very ill.
+Never change your chinchillas' diet suddenly, as this could upset their digestive system and make them very ill.

 The amount of food your chinchilla needs to eat depends on their age, lifestyle and state of health.
 If you feed them the correct diet, chinchillas generally keep themselves at the right weight.
 However, you'll still need to keep an eye on the amount and types of food your chinchilla eats, and how much they drink.

 Check that they're eating everyday and that they're passing plenty of dry droppings.
 Chinchillas produce two kinds of droppings - hard, dry pellets and softer, moist pellets that they eat directly from their bottom, which are an essential part of their diet.